pwdo/FFC6-Call-For-Speakers/call-for-proposal-template.md

 # Before you start to make your own proposal, some reminders:

+- Make sure you have read the [README](https://github.com/pwdo/FFC6-Call-For-Speakers#readme).
 - Any sentence/paragraph below that's in italic is where you can put your own relevant content in.
 DO NOT ITALICIZE YOUR ANSWERS!
 - Sentences not in italic are not supposed to be edited.
 Edit them only if you think it's needed.
 Make your idea clear.
 - There are no limit in the number of words.
-- Select a label that best describes the category of your talk.
 - Please submit your issue/proposal in [Markdown format](https://raw.githubusercontent.com/pwdo/FFC6-Call-For-Speakers/master/call-for-proposal-template.md).
-- Remove this line and anything before this line before submitting your proposal.
+- Remove this line and anything above this line before submitting your proposal.

-*How to make the Worldwide Web a better place?*
+*How to make the World Wide Web a better place*
 =============================================================

 ## About myself